 Rules for Mass Start and Downriver races:

 - Intentionally swinging of a gate or gates is not allowed and will result in disqualification.
-Just what is meant by swinging a gate?
+Racers are not allowed to swing a gate with their hand, or paddle to intentionally cause another racer to miss the gate.

 - A missed gate can be completed by attaining (paddling) back upstream.
 Racers must attain on the outside of the gate and pass through the gate moving downstream.